How do I get ING's additional Savings Maximiser variable rate?

 Do you have fraud detection on the Orange Everyday?

 ING monitors for suspicious activity to help protect you.
-If suspicious activity is identified, transactions may be declined or not processed.
-You will receive an SMS notification which will advise a temporary hold has been placed on your card or a stop on your account, and instructions on how to remove the hold or stop.
+If suspicious activity is identified, transactions may be declined.
+You will receive an SMS notification which will advise a temporary hold has been placed on your card or a stop on your account, and instructions on next steps.

 How many times can I enter a Security Code?

-You can only enter the Security Code up to three times to conduct a transaction.
+You can only enter the Security Code up to three times.
 On the third incorrect attempt to enter a Security Code, your ING online access will be suspended.

 How long does a BPAY transaction take?